nopnop2002/esp-idf-CANBus-Monitor/README.md

 	- [V7.20](https://github.com/SeeedDocument/USB-CAN-Analyzer/tree/master/res/V7.20)
 	- [V8.00](https://github.com/SeeedDocument/USB-CAN-Analyzer/tree/master/res/Program)

-2. USB-TTL Converter or USB Type-A Femail connector
+2. USB-TTL Converter or USB Mini Femail connector
 	ESP32 development board has USB.
 	This USB connects to Linux and is used for writing the firmware and displaying the LOG.
 	Need converter to connect with Windows PC.